BehindTheMusicTree/the-music-tree-api/docs/pr_chore-venv-and-migrations.md

 - Please confirm the `.vscode` workspace settings and `README` changes are correct and sufficient to streamline onboarding.
 - Check the migration head to ensure only timestamp/import imports were updated; if any schema changes got included accidentally, flag them for separation into a distinct PR.

+- Check CI/Workflows: because new workflows were added, ensure they are configured correctly relative to other repo workflow rules.
+- Verify the refactor of audio metadata code under `bodzify_api/utils/audio_file_metadata/` is complete, that imports and test references were updated correctly and that no references to the old module remain.
+- Confirm scripts added/updated are covered by the repo practices and that executable permissions are correctly set (if required).
+- Confirm `requirements.txt`/`package.json` modifications are intentional and have no version conflicts.

 ---